MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/anchor-guides-content-through-qr-codes-and-embed-deep-links.md

 ﻿---
 title: Anchor guides content through QR codes and embed deep links
-description: Learn about anchoring guides content to pieces of equipment with QR codes and embedded QR code links when implementing Dynamics 365 Guides in a regulated industry ms.date: 03/21/2023 ms.topic: conceptual
+description: Learn about anchoring guides content to pieces of equipment with QR codes and embedded QR code links when implementing Dynamics 365 Guides in a regulated industry. ms.date: 03/21/2023 ms.topic: conceptual
 author: davepinch